 You need to use a bridge page to run compliant and successful affiliate campaigns.
 This landing page provides value to the user before sending them to the affiliate offer.
 It could be a blog post, a product review, a tutorial, or a comparison guide.
 This page aims to warm up your traffic, build trust, and give the user a reason to click through to your affiliate link.

-This not only makes your campaign compliant with Google’s rules but also improves your chances of conversion.
+This not only ensures your campaign complies with Google’s rules but also enhances your chances of conversion.
 People are more likely to act when they feel informed and supported rather than rushed to a sales page.

 Building a Strong Landing Page for Your Campaign

 Your landing page is where the real magic happens.
 It is where your visitor decides whether to trust you, take action, or bounce.
-For affiliate marketers using Google Ads, this page must balance helpful content and a persuasive offer.
+For affiliate marketers using Google Ads, this page must strike a balance between helpful content and a persuasive offer.

 A good landing page should be relevant to the ad that brought the user there.
 If your ad promises a comparison between affiliate marketing platforms, your landing page should deliver precisely that.
 If your ad focuses on starting an affiliate blog, the page should provide instructions, insights, and recommendations for a platform like Wealthy Affiliate.

-You should aim to include a clear headline, a short story or context that builds rapport, bullet points or paragraphs about the benefits of your offering, and a call to action that leads to your affiliate link.
+You should aim to include a clear headline, a brief story or context that establishes rapport, bullet points or paragraphs outlining the benefits of your offering, and a call to action that directs users to your affiliate link.

 Ensure your page is mobile-friendly, loads quickly, and includes all necessary compliance elements.
 These might consist of disclaimers, privacy policies, and a transparent explanation that you may receive a commission.
 Google values transparency, and so do your readers.